toyoshim/iona-us/docs/firmware_en.md

 - Ver 2.19 Support Real Arcade Pro.N HAYABUSA, V3.SA later model, and adjust bus RESET again.

 ## Firmware Compatibility
+For v3 based PCBs, only v1.48 and v2.11+ work.
+For v1/v2 based PCBs, all firmwares work.
 All controllers that conform Xbox 360, or Xbox One series protocols are expected to work fine.
 Other USB HID devices support might get to be broken unexpectedly on supporting other new devices.
 We know HID descriptors on following devices, and have some automated unit tests.
 So, it's expected to keep better compatibility.
 We can add more automated tests when you report device information.